istio/istio.io/content/en/docs/setup/install/helm/index.md

 ## Uninstall

-- If you installed Istio using the `helm template` command, uninstall with these commands:
+- You can use the `helm template` command to uninstall Istio.
+Uninstall with these commands:

 {{< tabset category-name="helm_profile" >}}